Mohammed bin Rashid receives the Crown Prince of Ajman

-His Highness Sheikh Mohammed bin Rashid Al Maktoum accepted the congratulations and blessings of His Highness Sheikh Ammar bin Humaid Al Nuaimi on the occasion of the blessed month of Ramadan, praying to God Almighty that it be a month of goodness and blessings for the UAE, its wise leadership and its honorable people, and to return this honorable occasion to our country with the grace of security.
-And safety and perpetuate the reasons for elevation, progress and prosperity.
+And His Highness Sheikh Mohammed bin Rashid Al Maktoum accepted the congratulations and blessings of His Highness Sheikh Ammar bin Humaid Al Nuaimi on the occasion of the blessed month of Ramadan, praying to God Almighty that it be a month of goodness and blessings for the UAE, its leadership and its honorable people, and to return this honorable occasion to our country with the grace of security and safety.
+And to perpetuate the causes of elevation, progress and prosperity.

 The meeting was attended by His Highness Sheikh Ahmed bin Mohammed bin Rashid Al Maktoum, Chairman of the Dubai Media Council, Sheikh Mohammed bin Rashid bin Mohammed bin Rashid Al Maktoum, and a number of sheikhs, ministers and senior officials.